mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4051_ROM_Checksums/README.md

 Actually Checksum gen.txt is a document file that contains a short 4051 program with CALL "EXEC" at the end of the document.
-The document mentions a MAXIPACK and RAMPACK and line 1 of the program indicates the authors initials: MDC This leads me to believe the author is Michael Cranford - one of the 4051 engineers and designer of a MAXIPACK and RAMPACK, both of which are installed in a working 4051 in the vintagetek.org museum! https://vintagetek.org/4051-graphic-desktop-system/
+The document mentions a MAXIPACK and RAMPACK and line 1 of the program indicates the authors initials: MDC This leads me to believe the author is Micheal Cranford - one of the 4051 engineers and designer of a MAXIPACK and RAMPACK, both of which are installed in a working 4051 in the vintagetek.org museum! https://vintagetek.org/4051-graphic-desktop-system/

 I reworked the document into a program I named 4051 ROM Checksums and uploaded it in my Universal format which only uses CR for line delimiters and includes all Tektronix control characters in printable strings.